GeoLarryLai/pyTopoComplexity/README.md

 | pyrugostiy.py | RugosityIndex | Calculate Rugosity Index of the terrain surface |
 | pytpi.py | TPI | Calculate Terrain Position Index of the topography |

 In this GitHub repository, each module has a corresponding example Jupyter Notebook file that includes detailed instructions on module usage and brief explanations of the applied theories with cited references.
-Example raster file data are included in the `~/example/` folder.
+Example DEM raster file data are included in the `~/example/` folder.

 There is also an additional Jupyter Notebook, **nonlineardiff_Landlab.ipynb**, which leverages the power of [Landlab](https://landlab.readthedocs.io/en/latest/index.html) to perform forward simulation of landscape smoothing through non-linear hillslope diffusion process.